MV John Paul DeJoria

 Jules Verne was then renamed MV John Paul DeJoria on 31 January 2017, honouring Sea Shepherd supporter John Paul DeJoria.
 Under the new name, the ship's first mission was to join the search for the missing filmmaker Rob Stewart in the Florida Keys.

 John Paul DeJoria II

-In December 2023, it was announced that the former Scottish Fisheries Protection Agency patrol vessel 'Vigilant' had been acquired and re-named John Paul DeJoria.
+In December 2022, it was announced that the former Scottish Fisheries Protection Agency patrol vessel Vigilant had been acquired by Captain Paul Watson's newly founded environmental protection organization Captain Paul Watson Foundation and re-named John Paul DeJoria.